simo1c/GateMeClass/tutorial/readme.md

 gate[is.na(gate)] <- "*"                                           # required for markers not set
 ```

-After this, we can execute the *GateMeClass_annotate* function for annotating the dataset:
+Next, we can execute the *GateMeClass_annotate* function for annotating the dataset:
 ```
 res <- GateMeClass_annotate(exp_matrix,
                             marker_table = gate,